rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Divorce Records in Rhode Island?

-Divorce records in Rhode Island are available at the family court where divorce was granted.
-To obtain a divorce certificate, interested persons are to visit the county where divorce was filed.
-For divorce records prior to 1962, contact the Providence College Archives.
-The contact address of the family courts in the five counties in Rhode Island include;
+Divorce records in Rhode Island are available at the family court where the divorce was granted.
+To obtain a divorce certificate, interested persons must visit the county where divorce was filed.
+For divorce records before 1962, contact the Providence College Archives.
+The contact address of the family courts in the five counties in Rhode Island includes:

 Washington County